-The relevant application form can be downloaded from the Forms and Guidance section of Authority's website, submitted online via the national Planning Portal website (www.planningportal.co.uk) or obtained in hard copy from the National Park Authority.
+The relevant application form can be downloaded from the Forms and Guidance section of this website, submitted online via the national Planning Portal website or obtained in hard copy from the National Park Authority.
 There are guidance notes to assist with the completion of the forms.

 You may wish to consider appointing a professional agent who will be familiar with the planning process and who can help your application be processed smoothly.

-Should you wish to have your application checked by a Member of the Administration Team prior to submission an appointment will be required.
-Please note there is a charge for this service which is set out in the Planning and Administration Charges schedule
+Should you wish to have your application checked by a member of the Administration Team prior to submission, an appointment will be required.
+Please note there is a charge for this service which is set out in Planning Administration Services and Charges

 Please note - regarding the submission of plans, that where parties appear to the Authority to be acting in breach of copyright or other intellectual property right, the Authority may pass their details to the owner of the relevant right.